skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/object_programming/object_expressions.md

 # Object Expressions

-An object expressions allows us to create an anonymous object from an existing base type, or interface/abstract class.
+An object expression allows us to create an anonymous object from an existing base type, or interface/abstract class.

 ```fsharp
 type IDrawable =